+Here are apps you need in KL that make life easier!
 Although I am actively trying to stay away from screens when possible, there are some apps that can solve everyday problems.
-Here are the ones that make life in KL easier!

-These days I almost always use MyTeksi for getting a taxi – I feel it’s safer and you know exactly when your ride will arrive.
+These days I almost always use the Grab app for getting a taxi – I feel it’s safer and you know exactly when your ride will arrive.
 The one thing that drives me a bit bonkers is the fact that the quickest driver to confirm the ride gets it, although he might be miles away (or on his way to drop off another customer) while those around the block would have been a better match.
-I know many have started using Uber.
-There is also a new airport taxi app, Cab2klia, that I have not yet tested but it claims to have cheaper rates to the airport.

 When behind the wheel I often use Waze to both get me to places and to check the traffic conditions.

-KLIA Express app allows you to buy an scannable ticket as well as check timetables for the ever handy airport train.
+The KLIA Express app allows you to buy a scannable ticket as well as check timetables for the ever handy airport train.

-Air Quality Index is not a fancy app but comes handy for those hazy days .
+The Air Visual app is not a fancy app but comes handy for those hazy days .

 For take-away orders you can try Food Panda’s app.